HelenGlover/Digital-Garden/_notes/independent-research.md

 ---
-title: Notes from the Field: Becoming an Independent Researcher
+title: Notes from the Field - Becoming an Independent Researcher
 labels:
-    - writings
+    - writing
 ---

 A Little Context